a-prem7/Dictionary--App/README.md

 * jQuery
 * Dictionary API

+## Screenshot

+image.png

 ## Getting Started

 ## Future Enhancements
- The ability to pronounce a word entered by the User by adding an audio feature
+ The ability to pronounce any "word" entered by the User by adding an audio feature.